Dynamics at the Boundary of Game Theory and Distributed Computing: Complexity of Asynchronous Dynamics

 \subsection{Communication Complexity}

-We prove the following communication complexity result, which shows that, in general, determining whether a system is convergent cannot be done efficiently.

-\begin{theorem} Determining if a system with $n$ nodes, each with $2$ actions, is convergent requires communicating $\Omega(2^{n})$ bits.
-This holds even if all nodes have historyless and self-independent reaction functions. \end{theorem} \begin{proof} To prove our result we present a reduction from the following well-known problem in communication complexity theory.

-\textsc{2-party set disjointness}: There are two parties, Alice and Bob.
+The following result shows that, in general, determining whether a system is convergent cannot be done efficiently. \begin{theorem} Determining if a system with $n$ nodes, each with $2$ actions, is convergent requires communicating $\Omega(2^{n})$ bits.
+This holds even if all nodes have historyless and self-independent reaction functions. \end{theorem} \begin{proof} To prove our result we present a reduction from the \emph{2-party set disjointness problem}, a well-known problem in communication complexity theory: There are two parties, Alice and Bob.
 Each party holds a subset of $[q]$; Alice holds the subset $A$ and Bob holds the subset $B$.
 The objective is to determine whether $A\cap B=\emptyset$.
 This problem instance is denoted $\textsc{Disj}^q(A,B)$.
-The following is well known. \begin{theorem} Determining whether $A\cap B=\emptyset$ requires (in the worst case) the communication of $\Omega(q)$ bits.
+The following is well known. \begin{theorem} Determining whether $A,B\subseteq[q]$ are disjoint requires (in the worst case) the communication of $\Omega(q)$ bits.
 This lower bound applies to randomized protocols with bounded $2$-sided error and also to nondeterministic protocols. \end{theorem}

 We now present a reduction from 2-party set disjointness to the question of determining whether a system with historyless and self-independent reaction functions is convergent.
 Given an instance $\textsc{Disj}^q(A,B)$, we construct a system with $n$ nodes, each with two actions, as follows.
 (The relation between the parameters $q$ and $n$ is to be specified later.)
 Let the action space of each node be $\{0,1\}$.
 We now define the reaction functions of the nodes.
 Consider the possible action profiles of nodes $3,\ldots,n$, i.e., the set $\{0,1\}^{n-2}$.
-Observe that this set of actions profiles is the $(n-2)$-hypercube $Q_{n-2}$, and thus can be visualized as the graph whose vertices are indexed by the binary $(n-2)$-tuples and such that two vertices are adjacent if and only if the corresponding $(n-2)$-tuples differ in exactly one coordinate.
+Observe that this set of actions profiles is the $(n-2)$-hypercube $Q_{n-2}$, and thus can be visualized as the graph whose vertices are indexed by the binary $(n-2)$-tuples and such that two vertices are adjacent if and only if they differ in exactly one coordinate.
+The reaction functions are based on following a \emph{snake} in this hypercube.